 Curcumin seems to increase the synthesis of DHA and raise concentrations in the brain and liver.
 DHA is a chain of omega-3 fatty acid that is critical for brain protection and development.
 In vitro studies of Curcumin have shown protective properties against glutamate induced cell death.
 This is believed to be due to a modification to the NMDA receptors or the preserving of BDNF concentrations.
 A human study looking at the effectiveness of bioavailable curcumin found that 80mg of bioavailable curcumin consumed daily resulted in about a 40% increase in circulating nitric oxide.

 Curcumin with Piperine reportedly promotes organ health as this combination may allow Curcumin to increase the absorption of glutathione, which is known for its cellular health benefits in the liver.
 An in-vitro study suggests that Curcumin + Piperine may support cellular health as well.
 Turmeric has traditionally been used to support joint stiffness and discomfort.
 Additionally, one study on athletes found that a Curcumin and Piperine supplement significantly supported muscle recovery in athletes after a workout.

-As a dietary supplement, take 2 Curcumin with Piperine capsules daily.
+As a dietary supplement, take 2 Curcumin with Piperine capsules once daily.